Page

 you can see a trackside base station installation adjacent to a main railway

 line.
-As part of the upgrading of the London Underground, these type of systems are now due to be replaced by the London Underground Connect project.
+As part of the upgrading of the London Underground, these type of systems have now been replaced by the London Underground Connect project.
 This is a new digital system providing comprehensive service over the whole network.
-The new equipment will be the Motorola Dimetra system which conforms to the TETRA open standard for trunked digital radio systems. |
+The new equipment uses the Motorola Dimetra system which conforms to the TETRA open standard for trunked digital radio systems. |

 |||